Yasteer/Solar-Charging-System/README.md

 > Vout = 2.5V
 >
 > Choose R = 10k, Solve for C = 1nF

+**Summing Amplifier**
+- Used to convert bipolar -2.5V - + 2.5V Triangular signal into a unipolar 0 - 5V Triangular signal.
+- Accomplished by adding a DC offset as neccessary.
 ---

 ### 3. 🧠 PWM Generator (Analog Modulator)